ArmaanMohar/CourseRegistrationSystem-2.0/README.md

 # CourseRegistrationSystem-2.0
-A Course Registration System in Java developed as a Client-Server application with a Graphical User Interface for clients to interact with
+A Course Registration System in Java developed as a Client-Server application with a Graphical User Interface for users to interact with:

 - Client & Server packages adopt the Model, View, Controller architecture where the Server Model communicates with a MySQL database.